Tulipa hungarica: Conservation

 It was once fairly stable population at up to 250 plants, but the rare plant has multiplied, from one year to another.
 There were over 1,000 mature individuals on the southern slopes of Iron Gate.
 As the insolation and exposure of the slopes in the park, make the climate pleasant and the soils are favourable for this plant.
 It was found that in recent years, it has expanded its area, the number of wild tulips have exceeding 8,000 specimens.

 As the biologists from the Iron Gates nature reserve are closely monitoring it, which is done from the Serbian shore, so that they can use specialised equipment on boats to watch the population, to identify any threats or pressure on this species.

-Amalia Dumbravă, a biologist from the Iron Gates Natural Park was noted in 2021, "we have identified an approximate number of 8-9,000 plants".
+Amalia Dumbravă, a biologist from the Iron Gates Natural Park, noted in 2021, "we have identified an approximate number of 8–9,000 plants".

 In Romania, all localities of the tulip habitats are situated above the zone of flooding.
 However, the species might still be threatened by collecting for local gardening.
 Also, every spring there are hundreds of tourists to the park eager to admire its beauty in the rocky wilderness.
-Fortunately, the tulips are protected by a steep wall 15 to 20 meters high.
+The tulips are protected by a steep wall 15 to 20 meters high.
 So most tourists are content to admire them from the boat on the river Danube, and they also enjoy the telling of the legend that tells the story of these unique flowers.

 It has been determined that this species of tulip has become extinct across large areas of its natural range on the Balkan peninsula.

 Such as in Serbia, T. hungarica was rare on the north face side of the Iron Gate gorge but it has not been recorded in last ten years.
 Only herbarium specimens are proofs of occurrence of the species.

 It was also found that flooding had caused the extinction of the species in Serbia.
 Of the 15 plant species that were recorded which are part of the "Red Book of Flora of Serbia 1", three taxa have disappeared from the area of Đerdap national park (the other side of the Iron Gates gorge), (Veronica bachofenii, Crocus banaticus and Tulipa hungarica).
 These 3 species have been lost, due to the flooding of their habitats in the process of building a hydroelectric power station (the Iron Gate I Hydroelectric Power Station in 1972, unfortunately before the plant protection schemes started) which formed a water reservoir.

 It had also become extinct in Slovenia, after another reservoir was formed.